Tornadosky/nexus_project/nexus_continuous_control/results_llm/README.md

 | Go1JoystickFlatTerrain | 4: stand, track_velocity, turn, recover | 3: BaseHeightSafety, LateralMovementControl, OptimalGait | 5: SafeDistanceFromObstacles, AvoidCollisions, OptimalLandingParameters, SmoothSwinging, StabilizeBaseHeight |

 **Observations:**
-- The LLM **always proposes exactly 3 skills initially** and the refinement loop **always grows to 5 skills** (the schema's stated max) by the final iteration, in every single environment.
-This looks like a systematic refinement bias toward "add more skills" rather than "fix the weak skill," which the initial prompt does explicitly allow ("3–5 skills") but the feedback prompt does not clearly discourage.
+- **The LLM always proposes exactly 3 skills initially and the refinement loop always grows to 5 skills** (the schema's stated max) by the final iteration, in every single environment.
+This looks like a systematic refinement bias toward adding rather than fizing the weaker skills.
-- LLM skill **names are generic and cross-environment-interchangeable** ("Initial Balance Check", "Optimal Locomotion", "Stability Enhancement" appear near-verbatim across CartpoleBalance/WalkerWalk/HopperHop) — a signal that the LLM is pattern-completing a locomotion-skill template rather than reasoning about the specific observation schema.
-The hand-written names are concrete and env-specific (`center_cart`, `stabilize_gait`, `track_velocity`).
+- **LLM skill names are generic and cross-environment** ("Initial Balance Check", "Optimal Locomotion", "Stability Enhancement" appear across CartpoleBalance/WalkerWalk/HopperHop) — a signal that the LLM is pattern-completing a locomotion-skill template rather than reasoning about the specific observation schema.
+The hand-written names are more concrete and env-specific (`center_cart`, `stabilize_gait`, `track_velocity`).
 - Go1's refined names (`SafeDistanceFromObstacles`, `AvoidCollisions`,
-  `OptimalLandingParameters`) reference concepts (obstacles, landing) that do **not exist** in the Go1 joystick task's observation schema at all — a concrete case of skill-name/activation-rule hallucination that likely contributes to Go1's near-zero LLM reward.
+  `OptimalLandingParameters`) reference concepts (obstacles, landing) that do not exist in the Go1 joystick task's observation schema at all — a concrete case of skill  hallucination that likely contributes to Go1's near-zero LLM reward.

 ---